ManavK003/Multimodal-Generative-Modeling-of-De-Novo-Molecular-Structures/README.md

 The project uses the CrossDocked2020 dataset (22.5M protein-ligand pairs).

-For this implementation, we provide two options:
+For this implementation, we recommend:

-1. Synthetic Data (Default): The code automatically generates synthetic molecular data for demonstration and testing.

-2. Full Dataset: Download from http://bits.csb.pitt.edu/files/crossdock2020/
-   Place the data in ./data/crossdocked_subset/
+ Full Dataset: Download from http://bits.csb.pitt.edu/files/crossdock2020/ Place the data in ./data/crossdocked_subset/

 Configuration